ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 The other exchange students didn't seem to appreciate P.P.
 Hero's large collection of educational DVDs, displayed on shelves rising behind his living room staircase.
-Brent made his way up the warm, carpeted steps, trying appear thoughtful as he read the titles on the jewel cases: Megastructures, Man vs.
+I made my way up the sunlit, carpeted steps, trying to look thoughtful as I read the titles on the jewel cases: *Megastructures*, *Man vs.
-Wild, How It's Made.
+Wild*, *How It's Made*.

-He hoped that Hero would appear and talk with him about the DVDs, which Brent felt represented the wealth and control of Hero's interests: he was someone who made time to sit in his living room and learn about hundreds of orthogonal subjects.
-This same living room that was currently full of a of other, less sympathetic Rotarians and their exchange student wards, mostly from South America and Europe.
+I hoped that Hero would pass me on his way down to the living room, down to the welcome party.

-At the top of the stairs, Brent entered the kitchen.
+At the top of the stairs, I entered the kitchen.
 Hero was washing a knife at the sink.

-"You have so many DVDs," said Brent.
+"You have so many DVDs," I said.
 "How do you say 'DVD' in Mandarin?"

-Hero looked over at him and shrugged.
+Hero looked over at me and shrugged.
 "DVD," he said.

 Hero studied the inside of the fridge, his expressive face indicating that he'd forgotten what he was looking for.